 The 2027 supplier mandate will not remove every PDF invoice from New Zealand finance workflows.
 Government agencies, large suppliers, sub-threshold suppliers, private-sector buyers, Australian counterparties, and overseas vendors will move at different speeds.
 A realistic operating model assumes Peppol and legacy channels run together.

 Access-point selection should stay practical.
-The route needs to support PINT A-NZ, connect cleanly with the billing or ERP system, expose validation feedback in a form finance staff can act on, and preserve enough status history to resolve rejected or disputed invoices.
-A provider name matters less than whether the team can see where a failure occurred: source data, mapping, validation, transmission, or buyer-side processing.
+The route needs to support PINT A-NZ, connect cleanly with the billing or ERP system, expose validation feedback in a form finance staff can act on, and preserve enough status history to show whether a failure came from source data, mapping, validation, transmission, or buyer-side processing.

 For buyer-side AP, incoming Peppol UBL changes the intake mix.
-Native XML invoices reduce dependence on OCR for suppliers that send valid Peppol documents, but they do not remove AP controls.
-The receiving process still needs supplier matching, duplicate detection, purchase order matching, approval routing, GST coding, exception handling, and reconciliation to payments.
-It also needs a clear path for invoices that arrive outside Peppol: emailed PDFs, scanned paper, supplier statements, credit notes, AU Peppol invoices, and non-Peppol overseas invoices.
+Native XML invoices reduce dependence on OCR for suppliers that send valid Peppol documents, but they do not remove supplier matching, duplicate detection, purchase order matching, approval routing, GST coding, exception handling, or payment reconciliation.
+AP also needs a path for emailed PDFs, scanned paper, supplier statements, credit notes, AU Peppol invoices, and non-Peppol overseas invoices.

 The teams best placed for the 2027 requirement are not the ones that start with XML as an abstract compliance project.
 They are the ones that understand their invoice data first: which fields exist, where they come from, which ones are unreliable, and how each one moves from source document to approval, GST, payment, and reconciliation.